Practical Spoofing Attacks against Galileo OSNMA with Time-Synchronization Manipulation: OSNMA and TS Analysis

-To ensure the security of TESLA protocol and the authenticity of navigation data, OSNMA stipulates that receivers must meet the mandatory TS requirement, which specifies that each receiver must be loosely time-synchronized to the GST before receiving and processing OSNMA information \cite{OSNMAreceiver21}, i.e., the difference between the true time obtained at the receiver and the GST obtained from satellites must not exceed a threshold $T_L$, which is usually less than the interval of a subframe (i.e., 30 seconds).
+OSNMA requires receivers to meet the mandatory TS requirement \cite{OSNMAreceiver21}, i.e., the difference between the true time (denoted as $t_{true}$) and the GST (denoted as $t_{GST}$) must not exceed a threshold $T_L$, which is typically 30~s.
 Only when the TS requirement is satisfied can the OSNMA mechanism initialize and authenticate navigation data.
-Formally, the TS requirement is given by
+Because true time is not directly observable, the receiver instead uses an LRT (denoted as $t_{LRT}$), which can be obtained from an internal real-time clock (RTC), a host, or a network time server.
+The LRT may differ from true time because of accumulated clock drift or network delay.
+OSNMA models this error as bounded: